Azure/container-service-for-azure-china/monitoring/k8s/README.md

 4. Open a brower, and go to http://< DNS or Public IP address of controller VM >/ui, with the admin username and password provided in deployment parameters, to check if the Kubernetes UI shows correctly

 ## C. View the monitoring stacks
-1. In kubernetes UI, browse the namespace of "monitoring-ns" in which the monitoring stacks are deployed
+1. In kubernetes UI, browse the namespace in which the monitoring stacks are deployed
 2. In Services, Grafana and Kibana are exposed as a services with Public IP address
 3. Go to Grafana and Kibana portal with those Public IP address, to check if data is collected and shows correctly